-Six USFK-affiliated individuals tested positive for COVID-19 after arriving in South Korea between Nov.
-3 and 10.
+Six USFK service members tested positive for COVID-19 after arriving in South Korea between Aug.
+10 and 21.

-Five service members and one dependent arrived at Osan Air Base on U.S. government chartered flights from the U.S. on Nov.
-3, 8, 9 and 10.
+Four service members arrived at Osan Air Base on U.S. government chartered flights from the U.S. on Aug.
+10 and 19, and two service member arrived at Incheon International Airport on commercial flights from the U.S. on Aug.
+12 and 21.

-Five individuals tested positive on their first mandatory COVID-19 test prior to entering quarantine, and one individual tested positive on a subsequent test while in quarantine.
-All individuals have since been transferred to an isolation facility designated for confirmed COVID-19 cases at Camp Humphreys and Osan Air Base.
+Two individuals tested positive on their first mandatory COVID-19 test prior to entering quarantine, and the other four individuals tested positive on the second test required to exit mandatory quarantine.
+All have since been transferred to an isolation facility designated for confirmed COVID-19 cases at Camp Humphreys or Osan Air Base.

 Thorough cleaning of all transportation assets and quarantine rooms has been completed.